EVENTS & ACTIVITIES

 Ways & Means

-BIRTHDAY RAFFLE: Each member is asked to donate a plant or garden-related item for the raffle at the General Meeting held during their birthday month.
+BIRTHDAY RAFFLE: Each member is asked to donate a plant or garden-related item for the raffle at General Meetings held during their birthday month.

 GREEN THUMB TABLE: Plants, bulbs, seeds, and produce donated by members are sold at General Meetings.
-Members bring their labeled donations to the monthly meeting.
+Members bring their labeled donations to monthly meetings.

 PLANT SALE & RAFFLE: Plants and garden-related items donated by members and local merchants are sold and/or raffled during the annual Flower Show and/or Garden Tour.
 Proceeds help defray cost of the flower show, benefit community service efforts, and the general fund.